hsutimes/qutang.github.com/source/resume/index.md

 * `Sep.
 2017 - Present` Personalization of activity recognition algorithm

-    > This is a series of ongoing projects that I am working on for my PhD dissertation.
+    > This is a series of ongoing projects I am working on for my PhD dissertation.
 I try to explore solutions to several practical problems during algorithm personalization.
-Such as problems like "how to deal with sensor orientation discrepancy and dynamic change?", "how to expand a machine learning model to more sensors on the fly?" and "how to handle unlabled or sparsely labeled personal data?".
+Such as "how to deal with sensor orientation discrepancy and dynamic change?", "how to expand a machine learning model to more sensors on the fly?" and "how to use multi-day unlabled or sparsely labeled personal data?".

 * `Sep.
 2017 - Present` NHANES population study data processing